react-component/generator-rc/generators/app/templates/README.md

 ## License

-rc-<%= appname%> is released under the MIT license.
+<%= packageName%> is released under the MIT license.